Air Fryer Chicken Meatballs

 Air Fryer Chicken Meatballs in a white serving bowl.

-These air fryer chicken meatballs are made with ground chicken, fresh lemon, breadcrumbs, earthy garlic, and red pepper flakes (for a little heat).
-And thanks to the help of our air fryer, they come out perfectly juicy and tender every time.
+These air fryer chicken meatballs are made with ground chicken, fresh lemon, breadcrumbs, earthy garlic, and red pepper flakes for a bit of heat.

 Ingredient to make chicken meatballs on a table.